-The main tenant of Word of Faith is that, when we ask something of God in faith, He is compelled to fill the request.
+The main tenet of Word of Faith is that, when we ask something of God in faith, He is compelled to fill the request.
 As “little gods,” our words have much power.
-This error is taught by some television evangelists, and its roots in Pentecostalism have made it more common in Charismatic churches.
-The Word of Faith movement has a number of popular monikers including “name-it-claim-it,” “prosperity theology” and “health and wealth gospel.”
+This error is taught by some television evangelists, and its roots in Pentecostalism have made it more common in charismatic churches.
+The Word of Faith movement has a number of popular monikers including “name-it-claim-it,” “prosperity theology,” and “health and wealth gospel.”

 Psalm 82 is a warning to unjust leaders who consider themselves “gods” (Psalm 82:1) yet who “know nothing,” who “walk about in darkness” (Psalm 82:5).
 Jesus used this passage in response to those who accused Him of blasphemy.
 Essentially, Jesus asked why, when human rulers were called gods, “the one whom the Father set apart as his very own and sent into the world” (John 10:36) was blaspheming by claiming to be God’s Son.